// one assignment

 | 70% | -4.7% | -8.7% | -12.4% | -15.6% | -18.4% |

-Assumes 70% of total grade weight has been completed before this assignment.
+Assumes 70% of total grade weight completed before this assignment.

 Always submit something.
-The math is clear: a 40% on a 10% assignment hurts significantly less than a 0%.
-Here is the proof with an 88% current average and 70% weight completed:
+The math is unambiguous: a 40% on a 10% assignment hurts much less than a zero.
+With an 88% current average and 70% weight completed:

 77.0%